 High lead levels have been found in the jewelry and decorative trim of girl's dresses.
 These dresses have beaded necklaces and metallic beads attached to the collar of the clothing.
 The items were sold at Burlington Coat Factory, Dillard's, J.C.
 Penney, Kohl's, Army and Air Force Exchange (AAFES), K & G Fashion Superstore and other stores from January 2011 through March 2011 for about $38.

 Lead poses a health hazard if it is eaten and it is toxic to many organs of the body.
 It is especially dangerous because it can damage the brain and peripheral nerves.
 Lead can affect anyone, but children are especially at risk because they are still growing rapidly.

-For specific product numbers and descriptions, please visit the CPSC recall Web site.
 The CPSC recommends that the clothing be taken away from children and My Michelle should be contacted for a full refund.

 Examples of Recalled Products: